Donate | My Account | Login

 Click here for an opinion piece by Dr. Alan Woodward, past president of the Massachusetts Medical Society, on this model.

-Download a presentation by Thomas H. Gallagher, MD, of the University of Washington School of Medicine on recent developments and future directions in disclosure.
+Download a presentation by Thomas H. Gallagher, MD, of the University of Washington School of Medicine on recent developments and future directions in disclosure

 The Agency for Health care Research and Quality (AHRQ) shares some of the University of Michigan results, highlighting the reduction in malpractice claims as a result of their disclosure program.